 - "Servant of the king at the time of the jubilee"

-A statue of Bubastis and the graffiti in Asswan manifests that Kheruef had to travel to the north and south of the country within the framework of the preparation of these imposing festivals.
+A statue of Bubastis in the delta of the Nile, and graffiti far upstream in Aswan, reveal that Kheruef was obliged to travel from the north to the south of the country in connection with the preparations for these imposing festivals.